Pollangu: Release and reception

-The film released on 27 July alongside Maalai Pozhudhin Mayakathilaey and Suzhal.
+The film was released on 27 July 2012 alongside Maalai Pozhudhin Mayakathilaey and Suzhal.
 A critic from The Times of India opined that "The screenplay moves in such a way that nothing is revealed to the audience at necessary intervals, and it tests our patience".
 Malini Mannath of The New Indian Express wrote that "the director can be appreciated for going off the beaten path and from formula-plots.
 But a more coherent screenplay and a focused narration could have made the film a riveting thriller".
 A critic from Sify said that "It's not often one gets to see a jungle thriller and once in a way when one comes along, there are always expectations that hopefully it may showcase something different and offbeat.
 But Pollangu disappoints".
-A critic from Behindwoods stated that "It looks as if the director has created a random scenario for a movie so that he could showcase the lovely locations he has enjoyed watching".

-Box office

-The film was recorded as "below average" at the Chennai box office.